Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Results and discussion

 \section{Results and discussion}

 In this section we perform the observational confrontation as described above, and we discuss the obtained results.
-In Table~\ref{tab:result} we summarize the best-fit values and information criteria for all scenarios considered.
+For all scenarios considered we summarize the marginalized posterior mean values in Table~\ref{tab:result} and information criteria in Table~\ref{tab:property}.
 Furthermore, in Fig.~\ref{fig:corner} we present the posterior distributions of the free parameters.
+In addition, in Fig.~\ref{fig:fs8} we show the redshift evolution of $f\sigma_8$ predicted by the marginalized mean parameters of each model, together with the $1\sigma$ uncertainty band derived from the posterior distribution.
+This provides a direct comparison with the observational data and with the $\Lambda$CDM prediction at the level of observables.
 Let us now analyze the constraints on $\sigma_8$ and $M$ for each background model separately, and discuss their statistical interpretation and physical significance.